-Radicalisation' refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups.
-'Extremism' is defined by HM Government as 'Vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs; and/or calls for the death of members of our armed forces, whether in this country or overseas'.
-In this school we recognise that safeguarding against radicalisation and extremism is no different from safeguarding against any other vulnerability.
+Radicalisation' refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist.
+Extremism is defined by the Uk government as the promotion or advancement of an ideology based on violence, hatred or intolerance, that aims to:

+- 1. negate or destroy the fundamental rights and freedoms of others; or - 2. undermine, overturn or replace the UK's system of liberal parliamentary democracy and democratic rights; or - 3. intentionally create a permissive environment for others to achieve the results in (1) or (2). - 'In this school we recognise that safeguarding against radicalisation and extremism is no different from safeguarding against any other vulnerability.
 Our curriculum promotes respect, tolerance and diversity.
 Children are encouraged to share their views and to understand that they are entitled to have their own different beliefs which should not be used to influence others.
 We recognise that children with low aspirations are more susceptible to radicalisation and therefore we strive to equip our pupils with confidence, self-belief, respect and tolerance as well as setting high standards and expectations for themselves.
 Staff should be alert to changes in children's behaviour, which could indicate that they may be in need of help or protection.
 Staff should use their judgement in identifying children who might be at risk of radicalisation and act proportionately which may include the designated safeguarding lead (or deputy) making a Prevent referral.
 There is no single way of identifying an individual who is likely to be susceptible to an extremist ideology.
 It can happen in many different ways and specific background factors may contribute to vulnerability which are often combined with specific influences such as family, friends or online, and with specific needs for which an extremist or terrorist group may appear to provide an answer.
 Exposure of children to extremist ideology can hinder their social development and educational attainment alongside posing a very real risk that they could support or partake in an act of violence.
 Radicalisation of young people can be compared to grooming for sexual exploitation.
 Extremism can take several forms, including faith based extremism and far-right extremism.
 It appears a decision by a young person to become involved in violent extremism:

-- may begin with a search for answers to questions about identity, faith and belonging - may be driven by the desire for 'adventure' and excitement - may be driven by a desire to enhance the self-esteem of the individual

-- is likely to involve identification with a charismatic individual and attraction to a group which can offer identity, social network and support - is likely to be fuelled by a sense of grievance that can be triggered by personal experiences of racism or discrimination Recognising Extremism early indicators may include: - Showing sympathy for extremist causes - Glorifying violence - Evidence of possessing illegal or extremist literature - Advocating messages similar to illegal organisations - Out of character changes in dress, behaviour and peer relationships (but there are also very powerful narratives, programmes and networks that young people can come across online so involvement with particular groups may not be apparent.)
+- may begin with a search for answers to questions about identity, faith and belonging - may be driven by the desire for 'adventure' and excitement - may be driven by a desire to enhance the self-esteem of the individual - is likely to involve identification with a charismatic individual and attraction to a group which can offer identity, social network and support - is likely to be fuelled by a sense of grievance that can be triggered by personal experiences of racism or discrimination Recognising Extremism early indicators may include: - Showing sympathy for extremist causes - Glorifying violence - Evidence of possessing illegal or extremist literature - Advocating messages similar to illegal organisations - Out of character changes in dress, behaviour and peer relationships (but there are also very powerful narratives, programmes and networks that young people can come across online so involvement with particular groups may not be apparent.)